Things to Do & Must-See Attractions in Wyoming

 More Things to Do in Wyoming

 Like many other places in Yellowstone, the Firehole River is a scenic spot that lives up to its dramatic name.
-As it meanders north for 21 miles to join with the Madison River, the Firehole acts as a drainage basin for many of the park’s geothermal features.
-In collecting all of the mineral rich water, which has been naturally heated by the earth, the Firehole River can run 15 degrees warmer than surrounding rivers and lakes—with the steam that’s often emitted from the surface being one of the reasons for its name.
-Despite its boiling appearance, however, water temperatures are still fairly moderate at around 75°F (23.8°C), which makes it a comfortable temperature for splashing at the Firehole River swimming hole.
+As it meanders north for 21 miles (34 kilometers) to join with the Madison River, the Firehole acts as a drainage basin for many of the park’s geothermal features and is the ideal spot for a summertime dip.

 Nestled into the cliffs as if it simply grew there, the National Museum of Wildlife Art is 51,000 square feet of space dedicated to wildlife art.
 With works dating from 2500 BC to the present, the collection chronicles the history of wildlife through art.
 As photography is a relatively new invention, this art collection allows us to get a glimpse of wildlife—and life—in a bygone era.
 Though there is a definite focus on American and European art, the collection includes pieces from around the world, including New Zealand and Africa.